 There is also speculation that lithium is in some way involved in cancer genesis or prevention.
 Taking 10-30mg of Lithium orotate is extremely safe since the “medical” dosage for lithium (prescription) is over 1000mg.
 Low dosages of lithium have been found to be safe – 20 to 30 mg. of lithium aspartate or lithium orotate daily as an appropriate dose to stop brain aging.
 This is 1/3 to 1/6 the dosage of lithium carbonate used to treat manic depressive disorder.
 Dr. Hans Nieper of Germany has learned that lithium orotate or lithium aspartate penetrate cells more effectively than lithium carbonate so smaller doses can be used.
-One tablespoon of flaxseed oil or good omega 3’s daily along with 400 I.U. of vitamin E ensures that no lithium toxicity can develop.
+Taking a tsp of Flaxseed along with 400 I.U. of vitamin E ensures that no lithium toxicity can develop.

 Lithium deficiency has been associated with the following symptoms or illnesses: